 Food is an essential part of any vacation and is a significant reason tourists return to the same place.
-While in Iceland, it’s easy to get overwhelmed by all of the options available to you, particularly in Reykjavik.
+While in Iceland, it’s easy to get overwhelmed by all the options available, particularly in Reykjavik.
 A common complaint about Reykjavik is that there are not enough affordable restaurants for eating out, but don’t forget about the smaller towns offering unique culinary experiences.
-You’re sure to have a memorable trip with these reviews of the best restaurants.
+You’ll surely have a memorable trip with these reviews of the best restaurants.

 Check out the Best Iceland Restaurants for Your Trip.
 You’re sure to have a memorable trip with these reviews of the best restaurants in Iceland.
 A common complaint about Reykjavik is that there are few affordable restaurants for eating out.
 Don’t forget about smaller towns that offer some unique culinary experiences.